FRex/LuaConsole/README.md

 * Exports a single 'echo()' function, that echos single string in default echo color, to state it is attached to
 * Puts itself into the registry table, using a pointer to private global int as light userdata key, and provides a way to get pointer to itself (or null if it's not in this Lua state or was reset to another one already) in a typesafe way
 * Well commented out API and code
+* Pretty printing hook for the eval part

 See the LuaConsoleModel.hpp and the comments above each function of the API for full list of features.